A chronological list of Genetically Wrapped articles.

 -

 No one’s perfect; no one can ever be perfect – that’s certainly the case in genetics.
-This lack of perfection, this inability to achieve perfection, means that we all carry weaknesses or flaws.
+This lack of perfection, this inability to achieve perfection, means that we all carry weaknesses.
+Genetic flaws.
 Some greater than others; some more consequential than others.
 These flaws matter because they are liabilities on our genetic balance sheet.
 Whatever…

 -